 Doucet worked with the City of Sunset Valley to provide conceptual plans and design for the construction of an extended portion of Ernest Robles Way (ERW) between U.S. 290 and Jones Road.
 The project included excavation of substandard subgrade and base materials and reconstruction of curbs and gutters and repaving, plus installation of decorative medians for separating traffic, and creating unobstructed turning lanes for school bus traffic and commercial vehicles.
 The project also included injection grouting and repair of failed pavement areas; improving turning radii at U.S. 290 and Jones Road intersections; construction of raised boulevard section toward each end of roadway; placement of a 2-inch hot mix asphalt overlay on ERW from Jones Road to Hwy.
 290 and pavement markings on the entire length of ERW from Brodie to Hwy.
 290. Doucet performed the design work including repair details and drainage improvements, prepared the construction plans and specifications and coordinated with the Public Works Department.

 This project involved library expansions and administrative office improvements on 8.18 acre site.
-We were responsible for all civil engineering services to support the design, permitting, and construction phase of the project as it pertained to exterior improvements.
+Doucet was responsible for all civil engineering services to support the design, permitting, and construction phase of the project as it pertained to exterior improvements.
 Exterior improvements initially just included accessible pathways to building entrances/exits.
 Due to the Memorial Day 2015 storm event, the gymnasium was flooded.
-We were tasked to provide design, permitting, and construction phase services for drainage mitigation to the courtyard/gymnasium areas of the campus.
+Doucet was tasked to provide design, permitting, and construction phase services for drainage mitigation to the courtyard/gymnasium areas of the campus.
 Additional drainage issues between building wings C and D, as well as areas to the south of the new library under construction, were identified due to that storm event and subsequent major storm.
 In addition, the wastewater line serving the school was inspected via camera and was found to be collapsing in several areas.
-Because the original wastewater line was the Orangeburg pipe installed in the 1950s, we designed a new wastewater line to replace it.
+Because the original wastewater line was the Orangeburg pipe installed in the 1950s, Doucet designed a new wastewater line to replace it.

 Doucet has engineered HEB Leander since 1999 and has worked with HEB Grocery Company through various development scenarios, improvement plans, and the final plans including ongoing assistance on their plans to develop and sell excess property at this site (1999-present) as well as coordinating adjacent projects such as the Cap Metro Park-and-Ride/rail station and DR Horton Northside Meadows.
 The initial phase included extensive feasibility research with solutions to various hurdles for development including FEMA Floodplain, USACOE Jurisdictional Waters, TCEQ Edwards Aquifer Contributing Zone, three separate City Master Transportation Plan roadway improvements crossing through the site, utility relocations, and many jurisdictional personnel changes both at the elected and staff level.